fairdirect/food-marketplace/README.md

 **Copyright.** Copyright 2012-2020 by the Food Marketplace developers.
 Alphabetical list of contributors:

-* Christian Beck
-* David Goraj
 * Matthias Ansorg
-* Sebastian Hösel.
-Wrote the complete initial version, back then for epelia.com.
+* Micha Gattinger
+* Sebastian Hösel

 This software has been derived from the open source marketplace software "Epelia", which has been released as free software on 2020-03-20 under the AGPL licence.
 Due to this history, the copyrights for all commits up to and including 2020-02-12 are owned by Micha Gattinger.
 Parts of the code in these commits has been developed by other develoeprs, but all copyrights has been transferred to Micha Gattinger for these contributions.